 - Conductors Seminar (1989)

-Mr. Takács has received numerous prizes and awards for his performances, including First prize in the William Kapell International Competition, the C.D.
-Jackson Award for Excellence in Chamber Music at the Tanglewood Music Center, and a Solo Recitalist Grant from the National Endowment for the Arts.
-His performances have been hailed by audiences and the press for their penetrating intellectual insight as well as for emotional urgency and communicativeness.
+Takács has received numerous prizes and awards for his performances, including first prize in the William Kapell International Competition, the C.D.
+Jackson Award for Excellence in Chamber Music at the Tanglewood Music Center, and a solo recitalist grant from the National Endowment for the Arts.
+His performances have been hailed by audiences and the press for their penetrating intellectual insight as well as for their emotional urgency and communicativeness.